DorielRivalet/wycademy/docs/backend.md

 - When debugging Drizzle migrations, one way to tackle it is to remove the migrations then generate new migrations and see if the bug still occurs.
 To do this properly, you have to remove the files from `/supabase/migrations/` that are causing the bug, and the files in `/supabase/migrations/meta` to sync the metadata.
 You also need to remove entries in the `/supabase/migrations/meta/_journal.json` file.
 Remove only the affected entries.
 Afterwards, re-apply migrations with `npx drizzle-kit generate --name=[filename]`.
 Lastly, run `npx drizzle-kit check` to see the consistency of your migration history.
 - Do not use Svelte stores nor import `*.svelte.ts` in server-side code or **server-side rendered (SSR) pages**.
 Stores are designed to manage state on the client.
 On the server, each request is handled independently.
 This means that if you use a Svelte store on the server, the state you set could be shared across multiple requests and clients.
 You might have data leakage, where one user’s data is exposed to another user.
 - Remember that the `$effect` Svelte rune does not run on the server.
 Likewise, `onMount` does not run inside a component that is rendered on the server.
+- Always use the WHERE clause in queries, do not rely solely on RLS for filtering.

 See also: